cjepson/react-phonecat/README.md

 ## Overview

-This is an Phonecat application rewroted by using react
+This is the angular Phonecat tutorial application rewritten using react.

 ## Prerequisites